Best Mattresses for Spinal Stenosis: Our Top Picks for Pain Relief

 Bear Original: Best Cooling Mattress for Spinal Stenosis

-We chose the Bear Original as our Best Cooling Mattress for Spinal Stenosis because it had the smallest temperature change in our heat gun tests, just over 3 degrees F. That earned the Bear Original the only 5/5 perfect cooling score out of all the mattresses we tested.
-This memory foam mattress also earned high marks for side pressure relief.
-And it was above-average for pain relief.
+We chose the Bear Original as our Best Cooling Mattress for Spinal Stenosis because it showed the smallest temperature change in our heat-gun tests, just over 3 degrees.
+That earned the Bear Original the only 5/5 perfect cooling score out of all the mattresses we tested.

 - Exceptional cooling